Virtual Tour of Beaune: The Wine Capital of Burgundy (Part 2)

 First a Gallic sanctuary and then a Roman town, Beaune is now a mecca for wine lovers.
 This thriving town is surrounded by ramparts and has a labyrinth of caves (wine cellars).
 During its three-day festival and wine auction in November, free wine-tastings draw huge crowds, many of whom arrive thirsty and leave satisfied, albeit a little tipsy!

-The Hôtel-Dieu, a charity hospital funded by the sale of wines produced on lands donated by its benefactors, was, until 1971, a working hospital.
+The Hospices de Beaune, a charity hospital funded by the sale of wines produced on lands donated by its benefactors, was, until 1971, a working hospital.
 It had been constructed originally to provide free care for men who had fought in the Hundred Years’ War.
 Today, the Musée de l’Hôtel-Dieu displays Flemish-Burgundian art and the Grand Salle, at 165 feet long, is a showpiece to display its original furniture.

 Its roof tiles, which have become world-renowned, are polychromatic in the Burgundian-style and date from the Renaissance.